GraphQLGuide/book/text/README.md

 ## Git

-In Chapters 6–11, you’ll learn through writing an app, step-by-step.
+In Chapters 6–11, you’ll learn through writing an app, step by step.
 Each chapter has its own repository.
-Each step has a branch in that repo, for example branch `0` for the starter template, branch `1` for the code you write in the first step, etc. These branches contain the most up-to-date version of the code (and are updated through rebasing and force pushing).
-Snapshots of the steps are taken with tags for every release of the ebook.
-For instance, in the first version of the book (`the-graphql-guide-r1.pdf`, or r1), the React chapter code is at version `0.1.0`, so the code excerpts correspond exactly with tags `0_0.1.0` for step 0, `1_0.1.0` for step 1, etc. In the second revision of the book (`the-graphql-guide-r2.pdf`), if the code hasn’t changed, the tags will stay the same.
-In the third revision, if there are small changes to the code, the tags will be in the form `[step number]_0.1.1`.
+Each step has a branch in that repo, for example branch `0` is the starter template, branch `1` has the code you write in step 1, etc. The branches we link to in the text also have a version number, and have the format: `[step]_[version]`.
+When this version of the Guide was published, the version of the Chapter 6 code was `0.1.0`, so step 1 links to branch `1_0.1.0`.

-So for example, if you’re on r1 (which is on `v0.1.0` of the code), and you skip the beginning of Chapter 6 and go straight to the [Listing reviews](6.md#listing-reviews) section, it says to start with step 9 (`9_0.1.0`).
+If you skip the beginning of Chapter 6 and go straight to the [Listing reviews](6.md#listing-reviews) section, it says to start with step 9 (`9_0.1.0`).
 So we can look at the app in that state with these terminal commands:

 ```sh
 git clone git@github.com:GraphQLGuide/guide.git